markjprice/cs10dotnet6/errata.md

 ## Page 82 - Formatting using interpolated strings

+> Thanks to [GregStevenson](https://github.com/GregStevenson) for raising this [issue on 26 November 2021](https://github.com/markjprice/cs10dotnet6/issues/6).

 In the last code block in this section, the string is missing the `$` prefix that makes it interpolated, as shown in the following code:
 ```cs
 private const string fullname = "{firstname} {lastname}";